hammingweight/spring_on_oci/README.md

 ```

 If the script fails almost immediately with this error you didn't upload your API signing key or you don't have permission to deploy
-to the rgion that you selected
+to the region that you selected

 ```
 Error: Service error:NotAuthenticated.
 The required information to complete authentication was not provided or was incorrect..